Marketing is really important.

 Ring the bell!
 You and the team have crushed the project goals, so it’s time to let everyone know and review the end product.
 Ensure the final deliverables are wrapped in a virtual bow, lingering files are archived or deleted, and all open tasks are closed out in the project management tool.

-Step 9: Reflect on the project journey
+Step 9: Reflect on the project journey as a team

 This step is often overlooked because a new marketing campaign is on the horizon or teams have stepped out to recoup and recharge.
-Reflecting right away on a project’s wins and inaccuracies is a great learning opportunity for marketing project managers to fix processes for future projects.
+Reflecting right away on a project’s wins and inaccuracies is a great learning opportunity for marketing project managers to fix processes for future marketing related projects.

 If your team members are not comfortable going on a call to reflect on the project (or if there’s simply not enough time), the easiest way to collect this data is to send a digital form.